unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 Variable Environment
 The variable environment refers to the place where variables are stored in memory It defines how variables relate to each other within different scopes and contexts

+Asynchronous
+Asynchronous means that more than one thing can happen at a time, but this concept is handled outside the core JavaScript engine.
+While JavaScript itself is single-threaded and synchronous, the environment can handle asynchronous tasks

+What happens inside the JavaScript engine is synchronous (one task at a time).
+However, other parts of the browser, like rendering, handling user input, and fetching data, can operate asynchronously

+Event Queue (Task Queue)
+The event queue (also known as the task queue) is where events are stored when they need to be processed by the JavaScript engine.
+When an asynchronous event (like a click or timer) occurs, the browser places it in the event queue to be processed later

+Event Loop
+The event loop is responsible for checking the event queue.
+JavaScript checks the event queue only when the execution stack is empty.
+This means that the current task (whatever is running in the execution stack) must finish before JavaScript processes any events in the queue

+Execution Stack
+The execution stack is where JavaScript keeps track of what function is currently running.
+When you call a function, a new execution context is created and pushed onto the stack.
+JavaScript will only look at the event queue once the execution stack is empty (i.e., no other tasks are running)

+Long-running functions
+A function that takes a long time to execute can block the execution stack and prevent JavaScript from checking the event queue.
+This means asynchronous events like user clicks or timers will be delayed until the stack is empty

+Outer Environment
+Every execution context has a reference to its outer environment.
+The outer environment is the lexical environment where the function was defined in the code.
+This reference helps the function access variables that are not defined inside its own scope

+Scope Chain
+The scope chain is a chain of outer references, where each execution context is linked to its outer environment, allowing access to variables from higher scopes

+Scope
+Scope determines where a variable is accessible in your code and whether it refers to the same variable or a new copy.
+Functions have their own local scope and variables declared inside a function are not accessible outside of it

+Block Scoping with `let` and `const`
+Variables declared with `let` and `const` have block scope, meaning they are only accessible within the block (e.g., `{}`) they are declared in.
+`let` and `const` are not hoisted to the top of their block like `var`, so they cannot be accessed before their declaration

+Temporal Dead Zone (TDZ)
+During the execution phase, variables declared with `let` and `const` are placed in memory but are not initialized.
+They remain in a "temporal dead zone" until the line of code that declares the variable is executed.
+This means you cannot use the variable before its declaration line is reached